Qualifying for the Boston Marathon

-After months of training to qualify for the Boston Marathon—John had put in his long runs, pushed through his tempo workouts, and his taper was flawless—he was ready to run his first Boston Qualifier.
-On the morning of the marathon he feels good, his legs are unstoppable.
+After months of training to qualify for the Boston Marathon—Chris had put in his long runs, pushed through his tempo workouts, and his taper was flawless—he was ready to run his Boston Qualifier.
+On the morning of the marathon, he feels good, his legs are unstoppable.
 He thinks “Maybe I can do even better than just BQ.”
 The pre-race adrenaline is pumping; his heart is racing.
 The gun fires and he’s flying.
-“New PR today!” he thinks to himself as he floats past his BQ pacemaker.
+“New PR today!” he thinks to himself as he floats past his BQ pacer.
 As he finishes mile 9 he starts feeling it—the lead accumulating in his shoes.
 He slows down to shake it off.
 By mile 15 he’s barely hanging on.
-At mile 20 his BQ pacemaker passes him; there’s no hope of keeping up as he falls further behind.
+At mile 20 his BQ pacer passes him; there’s no hope of keeping up as he falls further behind.

 The wall is real, it’s painful, and it’s upsetting.
 Months of training feel seemingly wasted.
 This happens to some 40% of marathon runners (1).
 The story above happened to one runner who came to us to try out our technology after his disappointing run.
-Just 3 weeks later he ran another marathon, but this time he was armed with his optimal marathon pace, calculated using data from Tyme Wear.
-He maintained the pace throughout the race, finished 15 minutes faster than the first marathon, qualified for Boston, and felt great afterwards.
+Just 3 weeks later he ran another marathon, but this time he was armed with his optimal marathon pace, calculated using his Aerobic and Anaerobic Thresholds measured from Tyme Wear's smart shirt.
+He maintained the pace throughout the race, finished 15 minutes faster than the first marathon, qualified for Boston, and felt great afterward.
 He managed to shave 15 minutes off his marathon time, but the first 9 miles were actually 3 minutes SLOWER than in the first marathon.
-Lets dig into how that works out.
+Let's dig into how that works out.

 The truth is, hitting your wall doesn’t have to happen at all.
 It’s not an inevitable, foregone conclusion of running a marathon or endurance event.
 That’s because, for any given distance you have an optimal speed that is defined by your current level of conditioning.
 This means you have a speed that will get you across any finish line in the least amount of time without hitting the wall.